genesiscloud/genesis-cloud-inference-articles/art03.md

 ## Step 6.
 Run TensorRT inference using Python

-The inference programs in Python and C++ described in the rest of this articles reuse several files introduced in Articles 1 and 2.
+The inference programs in Python and C++ described in the rest of this article reuse several files introduced in Articles 1 and 2.
 These include:

 * `imagenet_classes.txt` - class descriptions for ImageNet labels (Article 1)